 Q: What if I live out of town?
 Is telehealth available?

 A: Yes.
 Frank’s practice is 100% telehealth for anyone in Florida.
-It may be a good option for you.
+His best clients enjoy the freedom and flexibility of telehealth.

 Q: What are Frank’s responsibilities toward me as a client?